PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/AI-Usage-Guidelines.md

 Whats New What’s New in This Update:

-- Fix Bugs ---------------> - Squashed several bugs to make your app xperience smoother and more reliable.
+- Fix Bugs ---------------> - Squashed several bugs to make your app experience smoother and more reliable.

 - Improve UI/UX - Enhanced the user interface and overall user experience for